rsbowman/sklearn-prc/README.md

 # PRC Clustering and Classification Using sklearn

-To use, you'll need to
+This is a python package implementing several clustering and classification algorithms that use [Pinch Ratio Clustering][1].
+To use it, you'll need [scikit-learn][2] (tested with versions 0.12 and 0.13) as well as the python bindings to the [C++ library][3].

+Install with

     python setup.py install